 If you’re set on taking a probiotic other than Visbiome or VSL #3, it would be worth checking if there are any peer reviewed studies backing up the products efficacy.
 For studies on VSL #3, search it on Google Scholar.

-Whilst supplementing probiotics like Visbiome or VSL #3 is useful, it shouldn’t replace a nutritionally diverse diet, rich in plant fibre.
-To learn more about this subject, take a look at the following Rhonda Patrick interview with Dr. Erica & Dr. Justin Sonnenburg
+While supplementing probiotics like Visbiome or VSL #3 is useful, it shouldn’t replace a nutritionally diverse diet, rich in plant fiber.
+To learn more about this subject, take a look at the following Dr. Rhonda Patrick’s interview with Dr. Erica & Dr. Justin Sonnenburg